 Q & A about Travel Soccer

-Answer: There are three basic levels of soccer: recreational (house), travel, premier (for-profit clubs).
+Answer: There are three basic levels of soccer: recreational (house), travel, premier (mostly for-profit clubs).
 Each level provides an increased level of commitment and cost.
 Amherst Soccer recommends parents let their child decide the level that suits them.
 Most young children benefit from playing with their friends and classmates in their own community, at least until they are older, have developed their skills in the correct environment or are ready to commit to one sport.
 Amherst strives to form as many teams as possible at the younger ages to give children a chance to experience travel soccer.
 Many premier teams are formed with players from throughout the region.
 Some of our teams, due to retention of Amherst players and strength of the group, play at a premier (Thruway League) level.
 Our club coaches can advise if your child is ready for travel or premier soccer.

 Answer: Games are played around Western New York on weeknights.
 Most towns have clubs.
 Divisions of seven or eight teams are formed and home and away games are played.
-Examples of towns include, Clarence, Tonawanda, Hamburg, Orchard Park, Lancaster, Lockport, Lewiston, Wilson, Kenmore, West Seneca, etc. Tournaments are played on Saturdays AND Sundays around the area and in the Rochester area.
-Sometimes overnight trips are made to Erie, Cleveland or Binghamton.
+Examples of town clubs include, Clarence, Tonawanda, Hamburg, Orchard Park, Lancaster, Lockport, Lewiston, Wilson, Kenmore, West Seneca, etc. Tournaments are played on Saturdays AND Sundays around the area and in the Rochester area.
+Sometimes overnight trips are made to Erie, Cleveland, Columbus, Pittsburgh or Binghamton.
 Should your child join a team that is entering the Thruway League, you will play league games against teams from Rochester, Syracuse, Albany and Binghamton, instead of local town teams (although the travel distance is farther for games, the number of games is fewer and season shorter).

 Answer: Travel soccer is not for everyone.
 A substantial time commitment is required.
 That being said, many of our players are able to juggle a schedule that includes baseball, basketball, swimming, dance, etc. Our coaches are expected to offer some consideration during the winter training season for conflicts.
 No one expects a child that is 8-12 years old to focus on just one sport or activity.
 Older children often play high school sports and the season starts later in May to accommodate game conflicts.
 Once the outdoor season begins, soccer must become your first priority.
 If you are 13 and a travel baseball player, you would not be able to commit to travel soccer.
 Just because someone wants to play a spring high school sport does not relieve them of their commitment to the soccer team.
 Spring is our in-season time and playing time will be decreased if attendance is not regular.
-There will be a pre-season meeting to explain expectations.
+There will be a pre-season team meeting to explain expectations.
 Every child who plays travel is expected to commit to a minimum of 75% of all team activities during the full year, not just games.
 Do not expect to receive much playing time if you show up for games and not practices.
 Commitment is important to teach to children and we expect the parents to be involved in maintaining this character trait.

 Answer: Not much!
 Seriously, we have so many children who want to play travel soccer in Amherst that we are often able to form two teams in an age group.
 For purposes of development focus, at U9 or 10, we will no longer separate players by ability and just randomly assign players to teams or make them as equal as possible.
 We have the age-group pool all practice together at times.
 Soccer development is better served at the youngest ages by focusing on technical development.
 At U11 and older, children start to make decisions as to what sports and level of commitment they are willing to make.
 When we form teams, the club will assure that the ability levels are appropriate throughout the team.
 This results in a better training environment for touches on the ball and more team focused training begins.
 We usually place teams in different divisions to allow appropriate competition.
 Many times one team is made up of players who have played for several years and the second team may be the newer players.
 This is done yearly and players move between the teams over time based upon development.
 Amherst second or "B" teams are stronger than many other clubs “A” teams.
 Sometimes the top 2 or 3 players on a “B” team improve more than the last 2 or 3 on an “A” team and will win a spot on that team the next year.
 Ideally, there could be movement of players between the teams each year based upon physical growth, soccer skill growth, personal interests, personal commitment to the sport and other factors.
 The expected commitment level should be the same at either level.

 Players not accepted to the first team, will also be asked to register online if they wish to be considered for the potential teams to be formed later and possible movement up should other players decline.
 The process will need to be adhered to for us to understand your true interest and commitment (monetary) and for formation of additional teams.
 Only those who pay the fee online will be included.
 Just registering without payment does not secure a place on any team.
 Should teams not be formed, payments will be returned.

 If we need to find a place to play for any child willing and able to make the commitment expected and have the numbers to form a team, they may be placed on a mixed age-group team and not necessarily with their friends.

-Answer: The League and Amherst Soccer have a rule that “every child who plays on a team will play 50% at age 9-12”.
+Answer: The League and Amherst Soccer have a rule that “every child who plays on a team will play 50% at age 8-12”.
 Sometimes this is difficult to assess and control at each game but, should be equalized over the season.
 Additionally, each child should play a variety of positions on the field.
 If your child is only playing one position or not enough, you have an obligation to ask the coach why and contact the Travel Coordinator.
 The best defender at 10 years old could be the best forward at 15 and the best player at 10 is many times not the best at 15 due to growth and development differences.
 Coaches are encouraged to train the total player and not focus all of their attention on winning.
 After age 12, more specialization will begin although the coaches are encouraged to play the kids at more than one position.
 You will see the players themselves starting to determine where they feel the most comfortable by 14.
 ASA has changed coaches in the past for failure to adhere to the 50% rule.
 Older players will receive more or less playing time based upon the discretion of the coach.
 Factors that affect time include: attendance, attitude, effort, and ability.
 ASA coaches at U14-19 make every effort to be fair to all players.

 Answer: Olympic Development Program- is a training program run by the state associations for the players who desire a high level of training and competition and access to a variety of excellent coaching.
 This is the recommended activity for players who wish to play in college or have a sincere passion for the game.
 There is higher visibility with college scouts and contacts through this program than there is with premier soccer.
 For more information, access www.nyswysa.org.
 Training starts during the fall and runs throughout the year.
 ODP activities require travel and additional cost.
 Several Amherst Soccer coaches are on the ODP coaching staff.
 We recommend ODP for the opportunity to play with some of the best players in the state and work with accomplished coaches.
 Talk to our Director if interested

 Answer: ASA expects each parent to be supportive of their child and the club by getting your child to practice and games on time, helping them to be regular in attendance at all or most activities, scheduling vacations after the season ends, showing consideration to the coach and team by giving notice of absence as early as possible, paying your fees to the club and team timely, and by volunteering your time to help with the Amherst International Memorial (AIM Cup) Tournament (our only fundraiser) and any other small requests we may have to accomplish our task.
 Remember, we expect attendance at 75% or more of all team activities- practices, games and social events.
 Once a child commits to a travel team, we hope the parent will help to assure that the commitment is honored for the season thru July including delaying vacations.

 These costs should be discussed at the first coach/parent/team meeting with all members discussing and understanding the plans as explained by the coach/manager.
 The coach has discretion to determine the best activities for the level of competition required but, should discuss costs and time with the team and get concurrence.
 Once you accept this plan you are expected to be supportive and pay all bills on time.
 This is your chance to decline if it is not for you.
 See other articles on this web page for a breakdown of estimated costs.
 The basic ASA club fee is $20 tryout + $450 fees + uniform cost.
 Team fees for tournaments and such vary.